Arrow pointing to left

 Article featured image

 From its intuitive features to its transparent pricing, there are many reasons for Google Workspace’s growth.
+That's why switching to Google just makes sense—especially for teams who are tired of clunky systems and endless email chains.
 Additionally, Google just made it easier to make the switch.

-8 reasons to migrate from Office 365 to Google Workspace
+8 Reasons to switch to Google Workspace from Office 365

 In a head-to-head comparison between Google Workspace and Office 365, Google Workspace comes out on top almost every time.
 Here are seven reasons why.